Skip to main content

 15. Ethics and Conflicts of Interest

-1. Investment Committee members have a fiduciary duty to be free of any conflict of interests that may influence their decisions when representing the college.
+1. Finance Committee members have a fiduciary duty to be free of any conflict of interests that may influence their decisions when representing the college.

-2. On an annual basis, members must complete and submit a conflict of interest statement to the Investment Committee secretary disclosing:
+2. On an annual basis, members must complete and submit a conflict of interest statement to the Finance Committee secretary disclosing:

 1. any material financial interests in financial institutions that conduct business with the college; and